bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

   declaration.
 However, it is fine to define `f()` before `g()`, even if `f()` calls `g()`.

+* The order comparison operators (<, <=, >=, >) are not defined across different
+  types of values, e.g., you can't compare `5 < 'foo'` (however you still can compare them using == or !=).
+This is a difference with Python 2, but consistent with Python 3.
+Note that this means you are unable to sort lists that contain mixed types of values.

 The following Python features are not supported:

 * `class` (see [`struct`](lib/globals.html#struct) function)